andrei021/100-days-of-code/r1-log.md

 ### Day 15
 • Started section 6 in Java Masterclass course (OOP Part 1, Classes, Constructors and Inheritance);

-• Understood the basics of classes and objects;
+• Understood the basics of classes and objects + played around with getters and setters :laughing:

 • It sounds interesting to me!!
 Can't wait to gain more knowledge :octocat:

+### Day 16
+• I've read more about classes and objects in Java for Dummies book;

+• Learned how to use constructors and how to set different values or default values :wrench:

+• Completed one challenge.